Mihonarium/moratorium.ai/docs/intro.md

 ## Summary

+AI systems have many realised and potential benefits, but it's crucial to avoid their harms.
+As AI gets increasingly integrated into society, we need to address, both through technical research and governance, the risks related to racial, gender and other biases, misinformation, cybersecurity, equality, and privacy.
+And there's another worry, which we focus on here.

 Experts are concerned about the **existential threat from advanced artificial intelligence (AI) systems**.

 Within the next **10-15 years**, many researchers expect to achieve **superhuman artificial general intelligence (AGI)**.
 Leading AI labs (OpenAI, Google DeepMind, and Anthropic) state[\[1\]](https://openai.com/charter)[\[2\]](https://www.deepmind.com/about) the creation of a superhuman AGI as their goal.